 Get quotes from books, magazine, Internet, or anywhere else.
 These quotes can go a long way in helping you formulate strong characters, plots, themes, and so on.
 Whenever you read a literary work (or any genre work), keep your journal handy for whatever 'speaks' to you from what you're reading.
 Whatever you find disturbing, challenging, outrageous, exciting, write them down.
 Focus on how the author achieves this feeling with their words and descriptions, and write them all down.

 Make the dictionary and thesaurus your best friend

 Every aspiring writer should have these in their car, bedroom/living room, mobile phone and/or reading device.
 If you come across an interesting word you've never heard before or that simply appeals to you, write it down, look it up after, and then find synonyms for it.
 A particular word might not make sense when used in a circumstantial sentence, but its synonym might work just perfectly.

 Discover your writing style when you journal

-Journaling gives you the opportunity to discover your strengths, weaknesses, areas of improvement, and a lot more.
+Journaling allows you to discover your strengths, weaknesses, areas of improvement, and a lot more.
 When you continue to journal constantly, your confidence in your writing will improve, and you'll learn to step out of the box.

-Remember that lots of practice makes perfect, so keep on journaling!
+Remember that lots of practice makes perfect, so keep journaling!